emberjs/rfcs/active/0000-engines.md

 Engine instances will have access to their parent instances.
 An engine's parent could be either an application or engine.

+#### Routable vs. route-less engines

-Engines will define their routes in a new `Ember.Routes` class.
+Routable engines will define their routes in a new `Ember.Routes` class.
 This class will encapsulate the functionality provided by `Router#map`, and will be used internally by `Ember.Router` as well (with no public interface changes of course).

+Route-less engines do not define routing maps nor can they contain routes.

 ### Developing engines